 If a dog has a Junior title, four passes are required for the Senior title.
 Without a Junior title, five passes are required.

-The Seasoned ("HR") title requires forty (40) points for a title and can include points from Started (5 points), Seasoned (10 points), or Finished (15 points).
+The Seasoned ("HR") title requires forty (40) points for a title and can include points from Started (5 points per pass), Seasoned (10 points per pass), or Finished (15 points per pass).
 However, only 10 points from Started can be counted toward the Seasoned title.
 Basically, if you have a couple of Started passes you need three Seasoned passes.
 Otherwise, four Seasoned passes are needed for the HR title.

-Watch an AKC Senior Test or an HRC Seasoned Hunt Test.
+Watch an AKC Senior Hunting Test or an HRC Seasoned Hunting Test.

 In these tests, almost anything goes.
 There will be multiple marks and sometimes multiple blinds, diversion shots and/or birds, plus an honor and/or a walk-up.
 Dogs might run from a boat or from beside a layout blind.
 There may be a mixed bag of birds (for example, retrieving ducks and pheasants in the same series).
 Handlers of the working AND honor dogs may have to shoot at birds.
 There might be a "poison bird" (a bird the dog may not retrieve until he has done another task).